There’s a great quote by Dwight D. Eisenhower that says:

 I think we all do at one time or another.
 And it’s a sign that we’re failing to remember those words – what is important is seldom urgent and what is urgent is seldom important.

-Most of us focus on urgent things… after all, shouldn’t the things that need to get done soonest command the highest priority?
+Most of us focus on urgent things.
+Things that seem like they need to be done ASAP.
+After all, shouldn’t the things that need to be done soonest command the highest priority?
+It seems blatantly obvious.

-#1 There’s never a shortage of urgent things.
-This is partially due to Parkinson’s Law (as opposed to Parkinson’s disease) which states that “work expands to fill the time available for its completion.”
+1) There’s never a shortage of urgent things.
+This is partially due to Parkinson’s Law which states that work expands to fill the time allotted for it.
 That is, if we have an hour to do something, it’s likely going to take an hour.
-If we have two hours, it’ll probably take two.
+If we have two hours, it’ll take two.

-#2 By putting off the important things, urgent things are more likely to pile up.
-That’s because the important, non-urgent things are things that keep our lives balanced, centered, and focused.
-The fewer of these positive, preventative forces in our lives, the more urgent things tend to pop up.
+2) By putting off the important things, urgent things are more likely to pile up.
+That’s because the important, non-urgent things are often preventative… they’re just what we need to keep our lives balanced, centered, and focused.

-Step #1 Think to yourself, what’s important to me and/or could improve my life but can wait until later.
+Step 1) Think to yourself, what’s important to me and/or could improve my life but can wait until later.
 It could be things like working on your resume, learning to play guitar, organizing some boxes in the garage.
-Whatever it is, think of things that are important for your long-term wellbeing but can wait until next week or next month.
+Whatever it is, think of things that are important but can wait until next week or next month.

-Step #2 Prioritize those things on the very top of your todo list.
+Step 2) Prioritize that thing on the very top of your todo list.
 That’s right, put it ahead of all of the urgent things you need to do.
-Now this isn’t to say you shouldn’t feed the cat… but if it’s at the top of your priority list surely you can find 15 minutes to work on it TODAY.
+Now this isn’t to say you shouldn’t feed the cat… but you’ll always find time to do those things… they can wait until after your new, non-urgent top priority.
+And if it’s a longer project or habit you’d like to form, time bound it to 15 minutes.
+If it’s at the top of your priority list surely you can find 15 minutes to work on it TODAY.

 The bonus is that by prioritizing the non-urgent things, the urgent things will start to take less time.
-If I’m too busy learning a new language to take the trash out, you’d better believe I’ll still get the trash out before the garbage truck comes.
-I’ll just do it faster than before… because I have to.
+If I’m too busy learning a new language to take the trash out, you’d better believe I’ll still get the trash out before the garbage truck comes… I’ll just do it faster than before because I have to.
+Suddenly Parkinson’s Law becomes an asset rather than a liability.

-It may seem simple… it may seem silly, but trust me.
-Prioritize some non-urgent, important things at the top of your list, and you’ll start chipping away at the daunting task of improving your life.
+It really is that simple.
+Prioritize the non-urgent, important things at the top of your list, time bound them to 15 minutes so you don’t get overwhelmed, and do it!
+You’ll start chipping away at the daunting task of improving your life.